NekoScripty/nekoplay/README.md

 }
 ```

-## Then restart audio with systemctl --user restart pipewire.
-This ensures the 96kHz signal from NekoPlay reaches your DAC without being "stepped on" by the OS.
+<p> Then restart audio with systemctl --user restart pipewire.
+This ensures the 96kHz signal from NekoPlay reaches your DAC without being "stepped on" by the OS. </p>

 ## 📜 License
 <p> Licensed under the GPLv3.
 Protect your ears and keep the code free. </p>